Universal Studios – found at 6000 Universal Boulevard, Orlando FL 32819

 - Music Plaza Stage… an amphitheater inspired by the Hollywood Bowl, and used during Mardi Gras concert series and other events.

 - Hollywood Rip Ride Rocket… a high tech roller coaster that takes you up to 167 feet, with speeds up to 65 miles per hour.
 Plus, you can actually choose the genre of music you want to hear as you ride!
-It’s known for its nearly vertical rise and then nearly vertical straight down drop.
-Height requirement of 51″
+You go straight up and nearly straight down and though its terrifying, the music and speed make this ride a thrill!!
+Height requirement of 51″ (note — you will be required to put everything you have on you into a free locker, including things in your pocket.
+This includes backpacks, purses, phones, keys or anything else.
+This locker will be free for at least a few hours)

 - Shrek 4-D… an indoor 3D film with movie theater seats, you follow the adventures of Shrek, Donkey, and Dragon in a rescue of Fiona after Lord Farquaad kidnaps her.